Changing Chinese habits help Mazda outstrip rivals in slowing market

 Mazda's China-focused features include air-conditioning vents for the backseat and double horns given the heavy usage in the country.
 But the automaker will not compromise its exterior design philosophy to cater to local tastes, said Matsuo.

-On pricing, Mazda is similar to its rivals, with the 115,500 yuan (11,920 pound) starting price of its Axela compact comparing with the 109,900 yuan of General Motors' Chevy Cruze.
+On pricing, Mazda is similar to its rivals, with the 115,500 yuan ($18,601.43) starting price of its Axela compact comparing with the 109,900 yuan of General Motors' Chevy Cruze.
 But a niche approach allows Mazda to step back from price wars.

 The likes of General Motors and Volkswagen have started to lower prices to counter market slowdown while dealers offer steep discounts to stop inventories building up.